Mobile Game Development

 7. Developing or ordering a mobile game.

-Your idea is a cornerstone of your future success.
-Remember that seasoned game devs have already brought into life thousands of ideas.
-This means you need to either emerge with something really new or design a good old thing in a new way.
-No matter which method you choose, target a wider audience and think of people who will play your game.
+Your concept is the cornerstone of your future success.
+Remember that seasoned game devs have already brought thousands of concepts to life.
+This means that you need to either enter the market with a groundbreaking new idea or redesign an existing concept in a new way.
+In any case, it is important to target a wider audience and keep them in mind as you develop your game.

 Before you start creating a mobile game, decide what it will look like and who your target player is.
-Pick a genre.
-Will it be an arcade, a simulator, an action, a strategy, or an RPG?
-Think of the age group.
-Are you focusing on young people or mid-aged gamers?
+Will it be an arcade, a simulator, an action-adventure, a strategy game, or an RPG?
+Think of the age group of your target audience.
+Are you focusing on young people or middle-aged gamers?
 Answer these questions, then move on.

 Choosing a category

-1. Hyper-casual games don’t have a specific story and are played in short sessions.
-Combined with intuitive controls, this is what excites and engages lots of gamers.
+1. Hyper-casual games don’t have a storyline and are played in short sessions.
+The simplicity and intuitive controls are engaging for a wide range of players.

 2. Mid-core games are more about strategic thinking.
-They usually utilise user ranking, which attracts competition fans.
+They usually involve user ranking, which attracts competitive players.
 Examples: Apex Legends Mobile, Clash of Clans, Dislyte.

-3. Hardcore games are characterised by complexity and depth.
-They are powerful time busters for users who prefer all-out gaming.
+3. Hardcore games are characterised by their depth and complexity.
+They are powerful time busters for players who enjoy all-out gaming.
 Examples: Civilization VI, Honor of Kings, PUBG mobile.

-On the Apple App Store and Google Play, many of the most popular titles are mid-core and hardcore.
-Among the well-selling ones, almost all are mid-core games.
-But among the free ones, the most popular are mainly hyper-casual games.
+On the Apple App Store and Google Play, many of the most popular titles are mid-core or hardcore.
+The bestsellers tend to be mid-core.
+However, the most popular free games are generally hyper-casual.

-A user is engaged in a game if it’s easy-to-play and has evolving difficulty.
-Intuitiveness and an addiction effect are two factors that will help you retain a good number of players.
+As a general rule, a user will be engaged in a game if it is easy-to-play and has increasing difficulty.
+Intuitiveness and addictiveness are two key factors that will help retain players.

-People often lose interest in games that last too long.
-To fuel it up, offer short levels with plenty of unlockable content, various bonuses, and secret items — all to maintain engagement.
+Players will lose interest if a game drags on for too long.
+To maintain interest, offer short levels with plenty of unlockable content, various bonuses, and secret items.

 Choosing a platform

-So, the deciding factor here is what your target market is.
-You’d better concentrate your resources on the OS that paying gamers will use.
-If extra costs are not a big deal for you, conquer both systems at a time.
+The deciding factor here is what your target market is.
+You are far better off concentrating your resources on the OS that paying gamers will use.
+If extra expenditures aren’t a big deal for you, set out to conquer both systems simultaneously.

 Creating a stunning design

-Creating a design for a mobile game is way trickier than for an app.
-Perfection is made up of small things, so you have to deal with hundreds of subtle aspects and fine points.
+Creating a design for a mobile game is far trickier than for an app.
+The devil is in the details, so perfection can only be achieved by painstakingly fine-tuning hundreds of small variables.

-A classy design is sure to be remembered by sophisticated gamers.
-It can even become an advantage that will help you stand out from the crowd.
+But, in the end, the effort will be worth it — a seamless design is sure to be remembered by sophisticated gamers.
+It could even be the thing that makes you stand out from the crowd.

 Only 3.1% of the 3.5 million apps on Google Play are paid.
-This share is so tiny because nowadays, the freemium model dominates the market.
-This monetisation model implies that a user can get an app for free but still has to pay to access some content in it.
+This percentage is so tiny because nowadays, the ‘freemium’ model dominates the market.
+In this monetisation model, a user can download the app for free but has to pay to access certain features.

-However, there are other ways of monetisation alongside freemium:
+However, there are alternative means of monetisation besides freemium:

 • In-game advertising.
 Most games are monetised through advertising.
 But a drawback here is that it does more to discourage players than it does to benefit developers.
 Many hyper-casual games get low ratings and complaints because of annoying ads.
 As a result, gamers think the only objective game dev studios have is making money on advertising.